duniter/duniter4j/README.md

  - core-client: a Client API to access to a Duniter network.

- - elasticsearch: a tools to index all blockchain and more.
+ - elasticsearch: a ES plugin, to store blockchain, registry, market and more.

- - web: an web/mobile client, for data navigation, payment and more !
+## Install

+ - Install ElasticSearch 2.3.3

+ - Install plugins :

+   /bin/plugin install elastic/elasticsearch

+   /bin/plugin install duniter/duniter4j

 ## Test it

 The elasticsearch component is ready to use !